pseale/presentation-getting-feedback/README.md

   - Rob Pike: "Syntax highlighting is juvenile.
 When I was a child, I was taught arithmetic using colored rods.
 I grew up and today I use monochromatic numerals" - Rob Pike is very, very wrong
 - code-and-fix
 - syntax highlighting
-  - Syntax highlighting is missing in places! e.g. Handlebars template strings; string interpolation
-- linting - squigglies and format-on-save tools like prettier
+- linting
 - logging
 - tests
 - REPL - vanilla REPL
 - debugger - REPL in your text editor
-- someone else talk about how a strong type system helps - being guided by the compiler - QED
+- not discussed: strong type system.
+QED
-- without type safety, precondition checks (design by contract)
+- not discussed: without type safety, precondition checks (design by contract)
-- not covered: design techniques?
+- not discussed: design techniques?
+How do you decide what to build?

 # I don't know Python - here are searches I have run while doing recent Python work